Sunderland landmarks to feature in new romance novel by top-selling author

-Sunderland author Ellie White releases second novel, Love in the Wings, featuring STACK, the Empire and Love Lilly
+Sunderland author Ellie White releases second novel, Love in the Wings, featuring STACK, the Empire and Love Lily

 A Sunderland author has gone back to her roots with her second novel.